The Bible’s Satanic Verses: Hell, Predestination, Torture, Slavery, Sex Slavery, Infanticide,

 the ability to save but chooses not to do so.
-Would any of us choose to torture even our worst enemies for a second, much less all eternity?
+Would any of us choose to torture our enemies for a second, much less all eternity?
 Will Jesus reject his own parable of the Good Samaritan and cause or allow the saints of other religions to be tortured